linux-audit/audit-testsuite/tests_manual/syscall_execve_noBPRM_FCAPS/README.txt

 	# cd tests_manual/syscall_execve_noBPRM_FCAPS

-2) As rot, set up the test, which adds an audit rule to log all execve syscalls where the uid and euid are not equivalent.
+2) As root, set up the test, which adds an audit rule to log all execve syscalls where the uid and euid are not equivalent.

 	# ./setup